aws-samples/serverless-samples/apigw-log-analytic/README.md

   ![Architecture diagram](./assets/apigw-log-analytic-solution-overview.jpg)

 ## Streamlining API Access Logs
-API access logs are streamed in near real-time from API Gateway to Firehose.
-Firehose buffers these records, enriching them with information from the API usage plans.
+API Gateway streams API access logs in near real-time to Firehose.
+The Firehose buffers and enriches these records with information from the API usage plans.
 It then writes batches of enhanced records to an Amazon S3 bucket, ensuring durable and secure storage.
-To enrich the access logs, an AWS Lambda function is used.
+To enrich the access logs, I use an AWS Lambda function.
 The Lambda function retrieves API Gateway usage plan details and loads them into memory.
 During each invocation, it processes each access log record from Firehose stream by decoding it from a base64-encoded binary.
 The record is then enriched with the usage plan name and customer name before being re-encoded to base64 binary and returned to the Firehose stream.

 ## Indexing Access Logs
-Metadata for the API access logs is stored in an [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html), which QuickSight uses for querying.
+I store metadata for the API access logs in an [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html), which QuickSight uses for querying.
 An AWS Glue crawler identifies and indexes newly written access logs.
-You can adjust the frequency of the crawler to ensure fresher data is available in QuickSight by updating the DataRefreshFrequency parameter of the SAM template when deploying the solution.
+Adjust the frequency of the crawler to ensure fresher data is available in QuickSight by updating the DataRefreshFrequency parameter of the SAM template when deploying the solution.
 The default data refresh frequency is every 10 minutes (cron(0/10 * * * ? *)).

 ## Visualizing Data
-QuickSight is configured to use the S3 location of the access logs as a data source, enabling comprehensive analysis and visualization.
+QuickSight uses the S3 location of the access logs as a data source, enabling comprehensive analysis and visualization.

 ## Pre-requisites

 If you have not activated QuickSight in your AWS account, follow the steps below.
-Otherwise, you can skip to step 2.
+Otherwise, skip to step 2.

 1. Create a QuickSight Account.
     1. Navigate to QuickSight service from the AWS Management console.